#[repr(transparent)]pub struct Id<T: ?Sized, O: Ownership> { /* private fields */ }Expand description

 This is useful when you have a retain count that has been handed off

-from somewhere else, usually Objective-C methods like init
+from somewhere else, usually Objective-C methods like init, alloc,

 Since most of the above methods create new objects, and you therefore